DAY ONE: ARRIVE in Albuquerque (Tuesday, October 1)

 • Plaza in Santa Fe.
 Lunch on your own (choose from one of many eateries to please your palate)

-• Tour the Palace of the Governors Museum on the Plaza
+• Optional tour the Palace of the Governors Museum on the Plaza, or use that time to shop at the plaza's open air market

 • Journey's End Monument (Santa Fe Trail)